Cover Letter Guidelines

 In Japan, the official language is Japanese, but English is the primary foreign language and is taught in schools and used in some businesses.
-However, one should not assume that the recipient of a cover letter and résumé can read fluent English.
-Keeping the content simple and using short sentences will make it easier for an HR manager to understand and respond to an application.
-When responding to a job advertisement from an English source, a cover letter and résumé in English would be appropriate, unless the ad is asking for specific languages.
+However, one should not assume that the recipient of an application can read fluent English.
+Keeping the content simple and using short sentences will make it easier for an HR manager to understand and respond.
+When applying for a job which has been advertised in English, a brief letter and résumé in English would be appropriate, unless the ad is asking for specific languages.

 Two different types of rirekisho exist; together they present the content of a typical English résumé: